connietran-dev/passport-authentication/README.md

     *` express-session` - session middleware for Express
     * `mysql2` - MySQL driver used with Sequelize
     * `passport` - Express-compatible authentication middleware for Node.js
-    * `passport-local` - Passport strategy for authenticating with a username and password
+    * `passport-local` - Passport strategy for authenticating with a local username and password instead of something like authenticating with Google
     * `sequelize` - ORM for Node.JS